Halloween Candy & Wine Pairing

 Join us for a fun pairing of Halloween Candy and Wine.
 Flight includes 5 candies paired with 5 wines + a sample of our Seasonal Witches Brew Sangria.
 Additional wine, sangria and small plates are available for purchase.

-Event runs 2pm - 6pm Friday, 12pm - 6pm Saturday and 12pm - 5pm Sunday October 20th - 22nd and October 27th - 29th.
+Event runs 2pm - 6pm Friday, 12pm - 6pm Saturday and 12pm - 5pm Sunday October 27th - 29th.
 Reservation are strongly suggested so that we have enough candy.
+Purchase online here.

 Fee: $28